Making life and learning easier- Request your info pack

 Why can’t my child concentrate?

 Problems with the functioning of the central nervous system (CNS) indicate an underlying immaturity and can manifest the following symptoms.
 The thing is we often deem such symptoms as innate or part of a child’s personality.
-We reason that they don’t like it, they’re not interested or it’s just not they’re thing.
+We reason that they don’t like it, they’re not interested or it’s just not their thing.
 We often assume that there is a lack of capacity and they have to manage or deal with it.
 Or we assume that it is a conscious choice and they need to take more care, apply more focus, grit, or determination.
 But what is really going on?
 These bahaviours and challenges are indicators (symptoms) that an underlying immaturity is present.

 - -Reading Problems